Daniel200273/Physics-Informed-Flow-SR/README.md

 - **Output:** A single **High-Res frame** at time $t$.
   This allows the network to infer velocity direction and acceleration from the low-resolution context.

-### 3. Model Architecture: Residual U-Net
+### 3. Model Architecture: SRGAN

-We employ a **U-Net** architecture enhanced with **Residual Blocks**.
-This structure allows for deep feature extraction while preserving spatial information through skip connections, which is critical for resolving fine turbulent structures.
+We adapted the **Super-Resolution <generative Adversarial Network** to reconstruct high-fidelity fluid simulations from low-resolution (64x64) inputs.

-### 4. Experimental Comparison
+### 4. Training Strategy

-We train two distinct variations of the model to quantify the impact of physics constraints:

-1.  **Baseline Res-U-Net:** Trained purely on data loss (MSE between predicted and ground truth pixels).
-2.  **Physics-Informed Res-U-Net:** Trained with a composite loss function: **MSE + Physics Loss**.
-The physics loss calculates the divergence of the generated field ($\nabla \cdot \mathbf{u}$) and penalizes non-zero values, enforcing the physical law of conservation of mass.
+1.  **Pre-training:** We first train the Generator in isolation using Mean Squared Error (MSE) loss.
+This phase ini- tializes the upscaling filters and stabilizes the model be- fore introducing adversarial complexity.
+2.  **Fine-tuning:** We then train the full GAN (Generator + Discriminator) using a composite loss function.
+This stage introduces the **adversarial loss**  to recover high-frequency turbulent details and a **physics-informed loss**  to enforce fluid constraints.

 ---